|

 the fourth spade bringing your total to 14.
 Start with a cuebid

-of 2C and if partner bids 2D, bid 2H.
-If partner bids 2H or
+of 2C and if partner bids 2D, bid 2H, forcing.
+If partner

 |